Huulamnguyen/can-cook/readme.md

 # Inventory Management System

 ## Project Idea:
+- Name: CanCook
 - Food Suggestion for people who love cooking.
-- People can search many receipes base on what they have on their refrigerator.
+- People can search many receipes base on what they have on their refrigerators.
+- Learn how to cook their favorite dishes.

 ## Website Goal
 - Receipe management.
-- Search ad filter for receipe.
+- Search ad filter for recipes and Ingredients.
 - Create and manage favorite receipes list.
+- Learn how to cook step by step with image.

 ## User Demographics
 - People who is looking for receipes that they love.